Medically reviewed by Amy Gorin, MS, RDN

 Find this post helpful?
 At no additional cost to you, support the maintenance of running this site by using my Amazon affiliate links to shop.
 Thank you!

 I'd love to hear from you!
 Let me know what you think about this info on the best bottled water to drink for health.
 Which mineral water benefits are most surprising to you?
 Do you prefer spring water to tap water?
+What's your favorite brand of bottled water?

 Want to go shopping with a dietitian?
 Here's your chance!
 I just opened up my very own storefront, full of my fave tip sheets, cookbooks, kitchen products, and more!
 Check it out!